charlesvill/ObsidianVault/ObsidianVault/Full Stack Dev/Javascript/Intermediate Javascript.md

 ```
 - as can be seen here, print user is taking object personOne and destructing just the parameters listed there and can even call ones that are not present there and give them a default value.
 	- *in context: see composition to see how this can be applied to make object constructors that dont fall to strong taxonomical restraints* [[#composition vs inheritance]]
+- What is the rest parameter syntax?
+	- this is when you want to allow a function to take more arguments `function (a, b, ...restParams)`
+		- common convention to call it 'restParams' but saves as an array and you access the parameters by index
 #### How to store html elements and add event logic
 - use store as a variable with `document.querySelector(".className");`
 	- mind that this is for one element and use `querySelectorAll(#idname);` for multiple elements